jeanmarcosp/tiny-search-engine/README.md

 Add here any assumptions you made while writing the crawler, any ways in which your implementation differs from the three Specs, or any ways in which you know your implementation fails to work.

+### Notes
+* I made a read-only directory called `readOnlyDir` to use in test cases for `Indexer` which ask for a read-only directory and a read-only file.